 Of course , it does mean that when you have chosen your desired frame, you must never change your hairstyle again.
 It’s quite some commitment, but we reckon you can do it.
 Anyway, let’s move on…

 Okay, so what have we got here…

 A powerful forehead and a prominent jawline characterise your distinctive look, making you the focus of everyone’s attention.
-You can go stronger still by sticking a pair of square frames such as a Wayfarer style on you face – be our guest, but we’re all about trying to bring a better balance.
+Now you can go stronger still by sticking a pair of square frames on you face if that’s your thing – be our guest, but we’re all about trying to bring a better balance.